-Net cash used by investing activities for the first quarter of 2018 was \$51.1 million higher than the first quarter of 2017, driven primarily by an increase of \$47.1 million in payments for acquisitions.
-Further information about our acquisitions can be found under the caption "Note 6: Acquisitions" of the Condensed Notes to Unaudited Consolidated Financial Statements appearing in Item 1 of this report.
-In addition, purchases of capital assets increased \$3.0 million as we continue to invest in key revenue growth initiatives and order fulfillment and information technology infrastructure.
+Net cash used by investing activities for the first half of 2018 was \$21.5 million higher than the first half of 2017, driven primarily by an increase of \$12.7 million in payments for acquisitions.
+Further information about our acquisitions can be found under the caption "Note 6: Acquisitions" in the Condensed Notes to Unaudited Consolidated Financial Statements appearing in Item 1 of this report.
+In addition, purchases of capital assets increased \$5.3 million as we continue to invest in key revenue growth initiatives and order fulfillment and information technology infrastructure, and we had proceeds of \$3.5 million in 2017 from the redemption of marketable securities which were acquired as part of the acquisition of RDM Corporation in April 2017.

-Net cash used by financing activities for the first quarter of 2018 was \$45.5 million lower than the first quarter of 2017, due primarily to a net decrease in payments on long-term debt of \$52.0 million.
-Partially offsetting this decrease in cash used by financing activities was a \$5.0 million increase in share repurchases.
+Net cash used by financing activities for the first half of 2018 was \$80.2 million lower than the first half of 2017, due primarily to a net decrease in payments on longterm debt of \$95.6 million.
+Partially offsetting this decrease in cash used by financing activities was a \$9.9 million increase in share repurchases and a \$3.0 increase in payments for debt issuance costs related to the revolving credit agreement executed in March 2018.